prjctimg/huetiful/docs/content/pages/achromatic.md

 ---
 title: Working with achromatic colors
 eleventyNavigation:
-  ordering: 6
   key: Working with achromatic colors
 ---

 These are a subtype of colors that have no *hue*.
 Also known as grays, these colors can be found by interpolating black and white.

 We can use the *isAchromatic* utility to check if a color is achromatic or not.